ashpurik/hashtag-listener/README.md

 1. Type `npm install`
 1. Authenticate to a Salesforce org: `sfdx force:auth:web:login`
 1. [Optional] Set this org as the default: `sfdx force:config:set defaultusername=<your username> --global`
-1. Deploy the app into the org: `sfdx force:source:deploy -p force-app`
+1. Deploy the force app into the org: `sfdx force:source:deploy -p force-app`
+1. Deploy the heroku app into heroku: `git push heroku master`

 ## Resources